Microsoft/azure-docs.cs-cz/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

         }
     }

-### <a name="add-private-properties"></a>Přidáním vlastních vlastností
+### <a name="add-private-properties"></a>Přidání soukromých vlastností

-Přidejte následující soukromé vlastnosti do oboru názvů TermLists, třídu programu.
+Přidejte následující soukromé vlastnosti do oboru názvů TermLists, třída Program.

     /// <summary>
     /// The language of the terms in the term lists.